Learning From the Best

 At the heart of UC Berkeley's achievements and reputation is a faculty second to none, honored around the globe for its intellectual preeminence.
 Berkeley's professors are pioneers — researchers and scholars who change the world with their accomplishments and shape the minds of future generations with their engaging teaching skills.

-At L&S students find themselves in classrooms with some of the most distinguished minds in research and academia.
-They include scientists such as astrophysicist George Smoot who just won the Nobel Prize in Physics in 2006; history professor and Pulitzer Prize winner Leon Litwack; and MacArthur fellows Michael Manga, Lu Chen and Nicole King, 2005 winners of what's known as the "genius award," whose awards made Berkeley the home of more MacArthur fellows than any other institution.
+At L&S, students find themselves in classrooms with some of the most distinguished minds in research and academia.
+They include scientists such as molecular and cell biologist Randy Schekman who won the 2013 Nobel Prize in physiology, and history professor and Pulitzer Prize winner Leon Litwack.
+Michael Manga, Lu Chen and Nicole King, winners of the MacArthur "genius" award, help make Berkeley home to more MacArthur fellows than any other institution.
+Visit the Faculty Awards page to learn about recent prize recipients.

-Perhaps even more importantly, our professors spark students' love of learning and discovery with their effusive passion for teaching.
-They are teachers such as neurobiologist David Presti, a "hero" to his students and the winner of the Golden Apple Award for Outstanding Teaching; Distinguished Teaching Award recipients such as statistician Ani Adhikari, philosophy professor Hubert Dreyfus or Shakespearean and Renaissance scholar Jeffrey Knapp; or astronomer Alex Filippenko, recently named national Professor of the Year and beloved by his students for his "ability to light the astral fire in undergraduates."
+Perhaps more importantly, our professors spark students' love of learning and discovery with their effusive passion for teaching.
+They are teachers, such as: neurobiologist David Presti, a "hero" to his students and the winner of the Golden Apple Award for Outstanding Teaching; Distinguished Teaching Award recipients, including statistician Ani Adhikari, and philosophy professor Hubert Dreyfus; Shakespearean and Renaissance scholar Jeffrey Knapp; and astronomer Alex Filippenko, the 2006 national Professor of the Year who is beloved by his students for his "ability to light the astral fire in undergraduates."